liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 We'll cover the following import scenarios:

-1. Importing existing Liferay projects from the Plugins SDK.
+1. Importing existing Liferay projects from a Plugins SDK.

 2. Importing Eclipse projects that aren't in Liferay IDE (i.e., don't have the Liferay facet or target runtime).